I almost titled this recipe “a chocolate cake so good it may actually kill you” but I didn’t want to be over dramatic.

 Pour into your cake pans and bake until a toothpick inserted into the center comes out clean with just a few bits of cake stuck to it.
 That’s when it’s perfect.
-For my 3 layers in 7 inch pans, that was about 15 minutes.
-For 9 inch pans, that should be anywhere from 20-30 minutes.
 Start checking around 15 minutes.

 When you remove each cake from the oven, let it cool, run a knife around the edges of the pan, and carefully remove it from the pan onto a baking rack (with parchment or wax paper on top of it, if you have it, for much less sticking and mess) and spread about 1/4 cup of hershey’s syrup over the top.
 Let that soak into the cake.